 Yes, you can use the FILTER function to filter data and then apply the SORT function to sort the filtered results by specifying the column to sort by as the second argument.

-Sorting and filtering data in Google Sheets can help streamline your workflow.
+Sorting and filtering data in Google Sheets requires learning complex functions and features.